shiming-chen/MSDN/README.md

 # MSDN

-This is an anonymous project website of paper "**MSDN: Mutually Semantic Distillation Network for Zero-Shot Learning**" submitted to *CVPR'22*.
+This is the test codes of paper "**MSDN: Mutually Semantic Distillation Network for Zero-Shot Learning**" accepted to *CVPR'22*.
 This website includes the following materials for testing and checking our results reported in our paper:

 1. The trained model
 2. The test scripts
-3. The t-SNE visualization of visual features on **CUB**, **SUN** and **AWA2**.
-4. More visualization of attention maps.

 ## Preparing Dataset and Model